-- 37. How can one construct an arrangement of lines in \mathbb{R}^2 ?
-Describe the incremental algorithm and prove that its time complexity is quadratic in the number of lines (incl. statement and proof of the Zone Theorem). - 38.
+- 52. How can one construct an arrangement of lines in \mathbb{R}^2 ?
+Describe the incremental algorithm and prove that its time complexity is quadratic in the number of lines (incl. statement and proof of the Zone Theorem). - 53.
 How can one test whether there are three collinear points in a set of n given points in \mathbb{R}^2 ?
-Describe an $O(n^2)$ time algorithm. - 39.
+Describe an $O(n^2)$ time algorithm. - 54.
 How can one compute the minimum area triangle spanned by three out of n given points in \mathbb{R}^2 ?
-Describe an $O(n^2)$ time algorithm. - 40.
+Describe an $O(n^2)$ time algorithm. - 55.
 What is a ham sandwich cut?
 Does it always exist?
 How to compute it?
-State and prove the theorem about the existence of a ham sandwich cut in \mathbb{R}^2 and sketch the $O(n \log n)$ algorithm by Edelsbrunner and Waupotitsch.

-- 41. What is the endpoint visibility graph for a set of disjoint line segments in the plane and how can it be constructed?
+State and prove the theorem about the existence of a ham sandwich cut in \mathbb{R}^2 and describe an $O(n^2)$ algorithm to compute it. - 56.
+(This topic was not covered in this year's course in HS20 and therefore the following question will not be asked in the exam.)
+What is the endpoint visibility graph for a set of disjoint line segments in the plane and how can it be constructed?
 Give the definition and explain the relation to shortest paths.
-Describe the $O(n^2)$ algorithm by Welzl, including full proofs of - 42.
+Describe the $O(n^2)$ algorithm by Welzl, including full proofs of Theorem 10.11 and Theorem 10.14. - 57.
+(This topic was not covered in this year's course in HS20 and therefore the following question will not be asked in the exam.)
 Is there a subquadratic algorithm for General Position?
-Explain the term 3-Sum hard and its implications and give the reduction from 3-Sum to General Position. - 43.
+Explain the term 3-Sum hard and its implications and give the reduction from 3-Sum to General Position. - 58.
+(This topic was not covered in this year's course in HS20 and therefore the following question will not be asked in the exam.)
 Which problems are known to be 3-Sum-hard?
-List at least three problems (other than 3-Sum) and briefly sketch the corresponding reductions. - 44.
+List at least three problems (other than 3-Sum) and briefly sketch the corresponding reductions. - 59.
 What is an (n,s) Davenport-Schinzel sequence and how does it relate to the lower envelope of real-valued continuous functions?
-Give the precise definition and some examples.
-Explain the relationship to lower envelopes and how to apply the machinery to partial functions like line segments. - 45.
-What is the value of $\lambda_1(n)$ and $\lambda_2(n)$?
+Give the precise definitions and some examples.
+Explain in particular how to apply the machinery to line segments. - 60.
+What is the value of $\lambda_1(n)$ and $\lambda_2(n)$? - 61.
+What is the asymptotic value of $\lambda_3(n)$, $\lambda_4(n)$, and $\lambda_s(n)$ for larger s? - 62.
+What is the combinatorial complexity of the lower envelope of a set of n lines/parabolas/line segments?